BrainTwister/record/README.md

 )
 ```

-for example a database connection record can be defined as
+For instance, a database connection can be defined as

 ```
 BRAINTWISTER_RECORD( Database, \